-45. Interns will demonstrate competence in using supervision (e.g., involvement, openness, responsiveness, initiative, etc.).
+43. Interns will demonstrate competence in using supervision (e.g., involvement, openness, responsiveness, initiative, etc.)

-46. Interns will come to supervision prepared with tapes of therapy with clients, client case folders, up to date charting.
+44. Interns will come to supervision prepared with video of therapy with clients, client list, up-to-date charting

-47. Interns will develop skills related to providing effective supervision (e.g., demeanor/climate, use of information, communication, consultation, etc.).
+45. Interns will demonstrate skills related to providing effective supervision (e.g., developing rapport/supportive environment, use of information, communication, and referring to resources)

-48. Interns will be able to articulate a theory of supervision and demonstrate how that theory guides their supervisory work.
+46. Interns will be able to articulate a theory of supervision and demonstrate how that theory guides their supervisory work

-49. Interns will demonstrate knowledge of the value of research in the profession.
+48. Interns will demonstrate knowledge of the value of research in the profession

-50. Interns will display competence in using research to inform their clinical practice.
+49. Interns will display competence in using research to inform their clinical practice

 The upcoming training year will begin on Friday, August 1, 2014, and end on Friday, July 31, 2015.
 It requires involvement in a variety of activities which include the provision of direct services, administrative activities, and training experiences throughout the year.
 Our regular office hours during the academic semesters are Monday & Thursday 8 a.m. - 7 p.m.; Tuesday, Wednesday and Friday 8 a.m - 5 p.m.
 During school breaks, including summer, our hours are Monday - Friday, 8:00 a.m. - 12:00 p.m. and 1:00 p.m. - 5:00 p.m.
 Interns are required to complete 2000 hours during the internship including 500 hours of direct clinical contact.